jharwell/libra/docs/usage/capabilities/build-time.rst

    * - ``format``

+     - Run ALL enabled formatters on the repository.
+This runs the following sub-targets, which can also be run individually:

+       - ``format-clang-format`` - Runs ``clang-format`` on the repository.

-     - Run the clang formatter on the repository.
+       - ``format-cmake-format`` - Runs the ``cmake-format`` on the repository.

+           .. versionadded:: 0.8.15

    * - ``analyze``